 - Experimentarium – 195 DKK

-While the Copenhagen Card only includes a few tours, they are all highly recommended.
-The most popular is the canal tour already mentioned in the top attractions.
-Besides that, the following tours are also offered:
+The Copenhagen Card only includes a few tours, but they are all highly recommended.
+The most popular is the canal cruise already mentioned in the top attractions.
+The following tours are also available:

 - The Netto Boats